 Things a smart cane would need.

 In order for a smart cane to be usable, it needs to be light enough that I can move it back and forth, and it needs to move quick enough that every time I take a step it can move across my entire body.
-Heavier canes become more annoying to do this with.
-Heavier canes also become annoying on really long jurneys, and I'm not typical in that I switch hands with my cane every half a mile or so, just to keep things even.
+Heavier canes become more annoying to do this with, and I end up walking slower, or becoming annoyed when I have to push it through snow or make it avoid someone.
 If the lower end of a smart cane is broken, I'm not paying infinity for a new cane, and realistically the government isn't nor shouldn't either.
-I'm expecting the smart tech to b able to be swapped onto a new cheap cane, and I'm expecting the non-smart bit to be collapsable so I can stoe one in my bag in case I encounter a bear (um ...
+I'm expecting the smart tech to b able to be swapped onto a new cheap cane, and I'm expecting the non-smart bit to be collapsable so I can stoe a spare one in my bag in case I encounter a bear (um ...
 I mean rude cyclist).
 In reality, my cane is going to be used in many scenarios, some of which are far from ideal for electronic components.
-I have used my cane in full on blizzards,and in rain-snow mix, and full on summer downpores where literally everything is soaking.
+I have used my cane in full on blizzards, rain-snow mix, and full on summer downpores where literally everything is soaking.
 I've walked several miles in weather cold enough to become frost bitten in minutes, and I can't aford to take my gloves off to operate a touch screen.
 When I was in college, don't go out in that kind of weather simply was not an option, so the cane's water resistance better be good enough to take a full on wet onslaught for several hours.
 I better be able to take it from -10F into a 70F building without it caring.
 I also don't want my cane pulling an apple and shutting down whenever it gets cold.
 I guess it'd be even more special if it acted like an Apple device, since Apple devices like to claim they're too hot when they shut down at the cold end of their range.
 I also don't want it talking to me when I'm trying to pay attention to where vehicles are when crossing a street, so having a shh mode might be useful.
 Or better yet, the shut-up mode should be the default and I should have to tell it to talk.
 This is very critical.
 I've seen way to many devices designed "for the blind" that talk at infinity decibels in a really slow voice.
 I wanna see the designers cross a street with 6 lanes of traffic, one lane of which can turn left, and a jack hammer occuring in the background.
 Then, they'll do this while having someone scream really slowly and loud in a daemonic voice about a water bottle lying in the streat and we'll let a car run the red light just for fun and see if they handle it well.
 I don't really care for my cane to have a gps, because my phone can already do that.
-However, above the knee objects would be useful to have itendified.
+However, above the knee objects would be useful to have identified.
 Also, can I swap in new batteries when they die if I'm on a long trek?

-These are a few thoughts I have on smart canes, and the flawed arguments that generally lead to a device that doesn't really need to exist, and the few cases where the tech could be useful if someone squints hard enough.
-Overall, I'm not particularly interested in seeing a smart cane come into existance, because it just sounds expensive and like a less than ideal weight addition.
+These are a few thoughts I have on smart canes, the flawed arguments that generally lead to a device that doesn't really need to exist, and the few cases where the tech could be useful if someone squints hard enough.
+Overall, I'm not particularly interested in seeing a smart cane come into existence, because it just sounds expensive and like a less than ideal weight addition.
 It seems like people are trying to modify a kitchen knife to heat food instead of creating an oven, and then generating media buzz about their new super cool knife that can also toast your bread.